geshan/geshan.github.com/posts/2022-08-05-javascript-wait-1-second.md

 })();
 ```

 The above code prints the Name and username of the 5 most active GitHub users in the US as per commits top.
 In the code, a `wait` function is added which returns a promise that is resolved after given milliseconds which enables the waiting.
 An async IIFE function is used to use await even though top-level await is available in node with some flags and `.mjs` file.
+You can also use [Javascript promise all](/blog/2022/07/javascript-promise-all/) to send the requests concurrently but it will make the rate limit problem worse.

 In the loop after calling the API with `fetch` for each user, it will wait for 1 second before the next iteration.
 This is another way to delay the execution of JavsScript code using promise with async/await.
 When you run the code on a browser you will see something like the below: